Satyameva Jayate (2018 film): Sequel

 A sequel Satyameva Jayate 2 was made with John Abraham and Divya Khosla Kumar playing lead roles, and directed by Milap Milan Zaveri.
 It was delayed because of COVID-19, and released on 25 November 2021.

 Unlike the original, it was a major commercial failure.

-Zaveri also announced the third part Satyameva Jayate 3 before the second was released.
+Zaveri also announced the third part Satyameva Jayate 3 before the second and final was released but third part is cancelled.